Sandtory/IgniteInsight/README.md

 # IgniteInsight

 IgniteInsight is a blogging platform that allows users to share their musings, insights, and technical knowledge.
 It is a space where users can post detailed articles, offering a look into their learning journey and the knowledge they have accumulated.
+It will serve as a portofolio for users to show off their work and research to potential employers or to aquaintances with a special interest in their professional endeavours.

 ## Technology Stack